ParthSJ/-DataAnalysisProjects/README.md

 - Step 1:  Download [db_dump.sql](db_dump.sql) file to your local computer and import it in MySQL

-- Step 2: Perform Data Analysis Using SQL
+- Step 2: Perform Data Analysis Using MySQL

   Execute queries to retrieve customer records, market-specific transactions, and revenue trends.